meowcat767/josuframework/README.md

 ## Licence
 This framework is licensed under the MIT licence.
 Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

+*No LLMs were used in the porting/development of the framework.*